 Classic cars aside, the Museum also showcases a rather impressive fashion section; you’ll discover exuberant dresses, sparkling jewelry, rare head-turning hats, and a whole lot more.

-A must-consider far the fearless thrill-seekers, canyoning is simply walking, jumping and swimming your way down a river gorge…with ropes.
+A must-consider for fearless thrill-seekers, canyoning is simply walking, jumping, and swimming your way down a river gorge…with ropes.